CSI-280/team1/README.md

 In /src/components is where the files of the site are.

-Use whatever text editor you like.</p>
+Use whatever text editor you like.